 This includes standards of conduct that clearly prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees, a list of applicable legal sanctions under federal, state, or local laws for the unlawful possession or distribution of illicit drugs and alcohol, a description of the health risks associated with the abuse of alcohol or use of illicit drugs, a list of drug and alcohol programs that are available to employees or students, and a clear statement that CSU will impose disciplinary sanctions on students and employees for violations of the standards of conduct and a description of those sanctions, up to and including expulsion or termination of employment and referral for prosecution.

-This information is sent to all students and employees twice during the year in addition to being included in this report.
-The website can be found at clery.colostate.edu/dfsca/ where there is a .pdf of the Drug And Alcohol Prevention Program for download.
+This information is sent to all students and employees three times during the year including the issuance of this report.
+The website can be found at clery.colostate.edu/dfsca/ where there is a PDF of the most current Drug And Alcohol Prevention Program for download.

 More information about alcohol and drugs educational programs and individual assistance can be obtained by contacting: